marco-vrinssen/ClassicPlusBrutalist/README.md

 - Merchant Interaction Automation: Automatically sells gray items and performs repairs (if funds are available) when interacting with merchants.
 - Advanced Bag Sorting: Adds a sorting feature in the main bag for organizing items across all bags, except the primary bag designated for manually sorted, frequently used items.
 - Enhanced Chat Commands: Broadens in-game communication options with new chat commands.

+### Global Font Change
+Moving the "Fonts" folder to the "classic_" directory changes the overall in-game font.